SICKAG/sick_scan_xd/README.md

 2. Use the parameter "use_binary_protocol" to overwrite the default settings of the driver.
 3. Setting "use_binary_protocol" to "False" activates COLA-A and disables COLA-B (default)

 ## Bugs and Feature Requests

 - Stability issues: Driver is experimental for the RMS3xx
 - Sopas protocol mapping:
 -- All scanners: COLA-B (Binary)
 - Software should be further tested, documented and beautified
-- Setting of "topic" should not be hardcoded to /cloud in the future.
-This allows the simultaneous operation of several scanners.
-Each point cloud can then be converted using its own TF transformation.

 ## Tools